At SF State, graduate work in Anthropology focuses on the development of research and professional skills in four subfields.

 - bioarchaeology: contextualized skeletal and dental analyses, health of past populations, and osteology in a medico-legal context;

-- visual representation: ethnographic and applied film making, critique of visual ideology, origins of art, still image and photography;
+- visual anthropology: ethnographic and applied film making, critique of visual ideology, origins of art, still image and photography;

-- archaeology: historical, poltical, and indigenous archaeology, and zooarchaeology.
+- archaeology: historical, political, and indigenous archaeology, and zooarchaeology.

 The M.A. in Anthropology is a 30-unit degree usually completed in two to three academic years and includes core seminars, skills classes, electives and a Culminating Experience (i.e., a final Thesis or Creative Project).
-In their first year of study, students take the following classes:
+Pathways through the program can be individualized and you will fill out a MA Program Worksheet with your thesis committee chair each year.

 Anth 710: Proseminar in Anthropology